Renal Diet for People with Kidney Failure or Disease

 • pickled meats and vegetables

-• butter, garlic salt, seasoned salt
+• butter (unless unsalted), garlic salt, seasoned salt

 • barbecue sauce, soy sauce, ketchup, mustard